yigitoo/surgical-assistant-robot/README.md

 |
 \----> index.css | Static CSS file
 \----> index.js | Static JavaScript file
 ---
+arduino_libraries | It's used for servo engines to add that your Arduino IDE use the bash script named `setup.sh`
+---
 ...
 \----> Other files are is used for experimantal settings.